 Molly McLennan was a long time parishioner of St. Ignatius Parish.
 She made arrangements in her will for a gift “in kind” of appreciated securities through the Catholic Foundation to financially support the parish in perpetuity.
 This gift also provided for substantial tax savings for her estate because the securities had accumulated significant capital gains that would have been otherwise taxable.

-As of 2016, the McLennan Fund included $466,552 to be held in perpetuity and had generated over $17,000 in grants for St. Ignatius parish.
+Started in 2016, the McLennan Fund included $466,552 to be held in perpetuity and had generated over $57,000 in grants for St. Ignatius parish.
 This was a generous gift that proved beneficial for both her estate and her former parish.